What is deep learning?

 Deep learning helps a machine to constantly cope with the surroundings and make adaptable changes.
 This ensures versatility of operation.
 To elaborate, deep learning enables a machine to efficiently analyse problems through its hidden layer architecture which are otherwise far more complex to be programmed manually.
 So, deep learning gets an upper hand when handling colossal volumes of unstructured data as it does not require any labels to handle the data.

-So Let’s Summarize :
+So Let’s Summarise :

 Deep learning is an advanced form of machine learning which comes in handy when the data to be dealt with is unstructured and colossal.
-Thus, deep learning can cater to larger cap of problems with greater ease and efficiency.
-Technological breakthroughs like Google’s Deepmind is the epitome of the heights that current AI can reach facilitated by deep learning and neurological networks.
+Thus, deep learning can cater to a larger cap of problems with greater ease and efficiency.
+Technological breakthroughs like Google’s Deepmind is the epitome of the heights that current AI can reach, facilitated by deep learning and neurological networks.